Bonus Chapters

 He was twenty-eight now, and his reputation had only grown darker.

 Thomas tried to speak, but Matthew's grip on his throat made words impossible.
 Good.
 Matthew had no interest in excuses or promises.
-He had heard them all before, and they meant nothing.
-In the world he inhabited—a world of debts and territories, of unspoken rules enforced through violence—words were just air unless backed by fists.
+In the world he inhabited — a world of debts and territories, of unspoken rules enforced through violence — words were just air unless backed by fists.

 He pulled back for another strike.